-The workshop will be held on 27 March 2019 at the Assembly House, Theatre Street, Norwich, Norfolk, NR2 1RQ.
+The workshop will be held on Wednesday 11 March 2019 at Anthony Gold’s premises at the Counting House, 53 Tooley Street London SE1 2QN (second floor).
 You will find a short video and a map on your right (or below if you are viewing this on mobile).
-The venue is about 15 minutes walk from Norwich Station, or you could get a cab.

 The workshop will start at 10.30 am with registration from 10.00 am.
 Graeme Gee of Landlord Law Services will be there to greet you and will deal with any admin issues or queries you may have.

 There will be two comfort breaks of 1/2 hour and one hour is allowed for lunch.
 All refreshments are included, which will include tea and coffee and a sandwich lunch.

 If you want to bring your laptop or ipad, there is free wi fi provided.